+13.3.3.
 X,Y & Z Adjust

 The Slave move can be moved around in 3D space by using the X,Y&Z adjust buttons.
-Any entry into these boxes will move the slave move around by the distance entered in Metres.
-If you attempt to edit a scaled move in the 3D Graphics display, any movements made with the mouse will not edit one specific waypoint, but will be applied to these XY&Z offsets and will affect the entire move.
+Any entry into these boxes will move the slave move around by the distance entered in metres.
+If you attempt to edit a scaled move in the 3D View, any movements made with the mouse will not edit one specific waypoint, but will be applied to these XY&Z offsets and will affect the entire move.